-4. (1) It is an offence for a retailer or other person to sell, give or furnish, directly or indirectly, tobacco to a person under the age of 19 years.
+4. (1) It is an offence for a retailer or other person to sell, give or furnish, directly or indirectly, tobacco, vapour products or non-tobacco shisha to a minor.

 (2) It is not a defence to a prosecution for an offence under subsection (1) for the retailer or other person to show that the person under the age of 19 years appeared to be 19 years of age or older.

 (3) A retailer or his or her employee shall require a person appearing to be under the age of 19 years to provide proof of age.